arestivo/slides/markdown/css3.md

 # Grow and Shrink

 The *flex-grow* and *flex-shrink* properties define the ability for a flex item to grow, if there is extra space, or shrink, if there isn't enough.
 They accept a unitless value that serves as a proportion.
+The default is **1** for both properties.

 ```css
 .item {